Linear representations of the mapping class group of dimension at most $3g-3$: A recollection of prior results

 The Torelli group is itself generated by elements admitting a simple description.
 A {\em bounding pair} is a set of curves $a, b \subset S$ that are disjoint and such that $S \setminus \{a,b\}$ is disconnected.
 A {\em bounding pair map} is the product $T_a T_b^{-1}$ of Dehn twists; it is straightforward to show that these are elements of the Torelli group.

 \begin{theorem}[Johnson, \cite{johnsonbps}] For $g \ge 3$, $\cI(S)$ is generated by bounding pair maps. \end{theorem}

-Though we will not use either of these facts in the present work, it is worth remarking that both $\cI(S)$ and $\cK(S)$ are in fact generated by a {\em finite} collection of such elements.
+It is worth remarking that both $\cI(S)$ and $\cK(S)$ are in fact generated by a {\em finite} collection of such elements.
 This result for $\cI(S)$ is due to Johnson \cite{johnsonI}, while the result for $\cK(S)$ is a much more recent result of Ershov-He \cite{ershov-he}.
+Note however we will not use these finite generation results in our work.